Japanese Car Brands (manufacturer car companies, logos)

 UD Logo

-The full name of this trademark is UD Trucks Corporation.
-Its head office is located in Ageo, Saitama Prefecture, founded under the name Nissan Diesel.
-In 2010, the company received its current name, which stands for “Ultimate Dependability.”
-The rebranding was undertaken after the company transitioned to the Volvo Group’s jurisdiction, which fully owns it.
+The full name of this brand is UD Trucks Corporation.
+Its head office is located in Ageo (Saitama Prefecture).
+The company was founded as Nissan Diesel.
+In 2010, it received its current name, “Ultimate Dependability.”
+The rebranding was done after the company came under the Volvo Group’s jurisdiction, which wholly owns it.

 Datsun